Understand the snippets library

 or any of the platform-specific APIs.

-Some changes to the snippets library may require alignment of the Solution.
+For older versions keep in mind that some changes to the snippets library may require alignment of the Solution.
 Consult the following compatibility matrix to see if a Solution version is compatible with a snippet library version:

 0.5.1